 - A minimum of three years work experience in natural resources.
-Examples of appropriate natural resource work experience include, but are not limited to: resource specialist, archeologist, ranger (law enforcement), forester, GIS specialist, NEPA coordinator, etc.
+Examples of appropriate natural resource work experience include, but are not limited to: resource specialist, archeologist, ranger (law enforcement), forester, GIS specialist, NEPA coordinator, volunteer work, etc.

 - Prerequisites for MNR students: math (1020), one semester of a life, physical or chemical science course (junior level or higher), preferred undergraduate statistics.

 - A 3.0 or higher grade point average on your last 60 semester or 90 quarter credits.

 - A score at or above the 40th percentile on the verbal and quantitative sections of the GRE or the 40th percentile on the MAT (Miller Analogy Test) is required by the School of Graduate Studies.

 - Three letters of recommendation (one needs to be from an academic source if possible).

 - Statement of Purpose - Describe how your past experience and education qualifies you for the MNR, and how the MNR will help you meet your future professional goals.
 Discuss potential capstone project ideas you could use for this degree.
 For capstone project ideas click here to see some examples.